DaVinciCodeCTF/DaVinciCTF2023/web/noideachall/README.md

 >
 > Difficulty : Easy
 >
 > Description : You have found the website of one of the DVCTF organisers.
-I wonder what you could do with his admin cookie...
 >
 > URL : `http://<host>:5000`
 >

-For testing : `./run.sh 'host.docker.internal'`